 Please see the sample video - further down the page - or the video explanation of how the Scanbox 4K works by clicking on the image to the right or the “Workflow, Stability and Sound” tabMore info

-Over the last few years I have noticed a significant shift away from DVD and Blu-Ray discs.
-I will always happily make a disc if it meets your requirement but most people are now concerned with getting the very best possible digital computer file for playback on a laptop, editing, streaming, uploading and sending around the world.
-It’s worth thinking of taking both discs and files if you need discs at all, as files will last a lot longer and be useful for decades longer.
+Over the last few years I have noticed a significant shift away from DVD and Blu-Ray discs (see my blog).
+The quality of disc based archives is so much lower than can be achieved that I have decided that “disc only” archives from cine film will no longer be an option.
+I will always happily make a disc if it meets your requirement but only as part of a disc / file archive.
+Most people are now concerned with getting the very best possible digital computer file for playback on a laptop, editing, streaming, uploading and sending around the world.
 For PC or MAC computer files I am archiving cine film as 2K (2048 x 1500) and 4K (4096 x 3000) and am finding that for the majority of customers 2K is the most popular choice.

-For smaller archives or archives using the MP4 output format we can just use wetransfer.com to upload / download the files.
+For smaller archives or archives using MP4 (h.264 format) at 22GB per hour output format we can just use wetransfer.com to upload / download the files.

-For large archives and archives in the DnxHR format I will need a USB hard disc drive.
+For large archives and archives in DPX or Avid DnxHR (.mxf format) I will need a USB hard disc drive.
 You can send one with your films or I can supply a quality Hard Drive.More info

 The simplest way to get things moving is to either give me a call or drop me an email.
 We can go through what you have in your archive and what you are trying to achieve.